Early life of Samuel Johnson: Edial Hall

 In August, Johnson was denied a position as master of the Appleby Grammar School because a master's degree from Oxford or Cambridge was required.
 To ensure that he would not suffer rejection again, Pope asked John Gower, a man with influence in the Appleby community, to have a degree awarded to Johnson.
 Gower attempted to have a degree awarded to Johnson from Oxford, but he was told that it was "too much to be asked."
-Gower then wrote to a friend of Jonathan Swift to persuade him to use his influence at the University of Dublin to have a masters awarded to Johnson, which could then be used to justify a masters awarded to Johnson from Oxford.
+Gower then wrote to a friend of Jonathan Swift to persuade him to use his influence at Trinity College Dublin to have a masters awarded to Johnson, which could then be used to justify a masters awarded to Johnson from Oxford.
 However, Swift refused to act on Johnson's behalf.
 Regardless of Swift's motivation in not acting on Johnson's behalf, or how Johnson reacted to Swift's actions, it is known that Johnson then after refused to appreciate Swift as a poet, writer, or a satirist, with one exception: Swift's Tale of a Tub, of which Johnson doubted Swift's authorship.

 Between 1737 and 1739, Johnson became close to Richard Savage.
 Feeling guilty for his own poverty, Johnson stopped living with his wife and spent time with Savage.
 Together, they would roam the streets at night without enough money to stay in taverns or sleep in "night-cellars".
 Savage was both a poet and a playwright, and Johnson was reported to enjoy spending time and discussing various topics with him, along with drinking and other merriment.
 However, poverty eventually caught up with Savage, and Pope, along with Savage's other friends, gave him an "annual pension" in return for him agreeing to move to Wales.
 Savage ended up in Bristol however, and once again fell into debt by reliving his former London lifestyle.
 He was soon in debtors' prison and died in 1743.
 A year later, Johnson wrote Life of Mr Richard Savage (1744) at Cave's prompting, and this work formed the beginning of Johnson's long-lasting success.
 The biography was a "moving" work that, according to Walter Jackson Bate, "remains one of the innovative works in the history of biography".